ju-lewis/TypForge/README.md

 - [ ] Clean up the UI a bit
 - [ ] Better embedded Typst source code editor
 - [ ] Nicer PDF preview window
+- [ ] Refine prompt
+- [ ] See if I can work around the Typst compiler to remove the font file dependency.
 - [ ] Start hosting TypForge